neelsmith/greeksyntaxannotator/prompts-fromscratch-2.0.md

 "Annotation 3: Assign Tokens to Verbal Units" immediately below the display of "Sentence Tokens" and above the section "Annotation 2: Define Verbal Units".

 ---

+Good.
+Now change the heading "Annotation 3: Assign Tokens to Verbal Units" to "Assign Tokens to Verbal Units", and the heading "Annotation 2: Define Verbal Units" to "Define Verbal Units".

+---

+Change the label "Annotation 1: Asyndeton / Connecting Word" to "Asyndeton / Connecting Word".
+Change the label "Load Corpus" to "Load Corpus and Choose Sentence".
+Change the label "Sentence Tokens" to "Annotate Sentence".

+Then immediately after that, let's add a further display of the `text` property of all tokens assigned to a verbal unit, as follows: if a token belongs to the same verbal unit as the preceding token, it continues on the same line.
+If it belongs to a different verbal unit, it begins a new line.
+Line beginnings should be indented according to the depth value of the verbal unit.
+Level 1 verbal units should be flush left; level 2 units should be indented one level further; etc. Tokens on the same line should be separated by a single white space.

+---

+In the section "Verbal Unit Structure (Text Flow)", do not use a monospace font.
+Achieve the correct level of indentation using CSS.
+In both this section and in the display labelled "Annotate Sentence", please add text decoration to tokens based on the "Node 1 Relation" column of the table in the section "Annotation 4: Define Token Relations" as follows: any tokens that have a value of `unit verb` should have a black bounding rectangle; any tokens with value of `subject` should be underlined; any tokens with a value `direct object` or `predicate` should have both an underline and overline.

+---

+Great!
+Change the label "Verbal Unit Structure (Text Flow)" to "Verbal Unit Structure".
+Move the section labelled "Assign Tokens to Verbal Units"  immediately below the heading "Annotate Sentence" and above the display of sentence tokens.

+---

+Now remove the heading "Assign Tokens to Verbal Units", the instructions beginning "Click on lexical tokens in the sentence display (below) to assign/unassign them. ", and the status display for that task, so that the menu to select verbal units is directly above the sentence token display.

+Change the heading "Annotation 4: Define Token Relations" to "Define Token Relations".

+---

+This is excellent.
+I would like to make 2 sections collapsible so the user can expand or hide their contents: 1) the section labelled "Verbal Unit Structure" with the hierarchically indented display and 2)  the section labelled "Syntax Graph Visualization" with the display of the mermaid graph.

+I would like to alter the menu labelled "Graph Orientation:" where the user chooses the direction of the mermaid graph.
+It should have two `option` elements: the first should have the `BT` and have text contents "Top to bottom";the second should have the value `RL` and have text contents "Left to right".

+---